Computer shogi: Computer restrictions

 Each player started with 5 hours at 10 am.
 After the 5 hours, the player must complete each move in 1 minute.
 There was a 1 hour lunch break at 12:00 and a half hour dinner break at 5 pm.
 Niconico is broadcasting the games live with commentary.
 Japanese auto parts maker Denso developed a robotic arm to move the pieces for the computer.

 Yashiki versus Ponanza

 Ōshō and Kiō champion Akira Watanabe wrote in his blog that "a human cannot think of some of Ponanza's moves such as 60.L*16 and 88.S*79.
 I am not sure they were the best moves or not right now, but I feel like I'm watching something incredible."
-Kisei, Ōi and Ōza champion Yoshiharu Habu told the Asahi Shimbum Newspaper, "I felt the machines were extraordinarily strong when I saw their games this time."
+Kisei, Ōi and Ōza champion Yoshiharu Habu told The Asahi Shimbun, "I felt the machines were extraordinarily strong when I saw their games this time."

 Denou-sen 3.1: Sugai versus Shueso (revenge match)

 On Saturday 19 July 2014, Tatsuya Sugai once again got the chance to play against Shueso in what was billed as the "Shogi Denou-sen Revenge Match".
 Sugai had already been beaten by Shueso four months earlier in game one of Denou-sen 3, so this was seen as his chance to gain revenge for that loss.
 The game was sponsored by both the Japan Shogi Association and the telecommunications and media company Dwango and was held at the Tokyo Shogi Kaikan (the Japan Shogi Association's head office).
 Although the playing site was closed to the public, the game was streamed live via Niconico Live with commentary being provided by various shogi professionals and women's professionals.
 Shuesho's moves were made by Denso's robotic arm.
 The initial time control for each player was eight hours which was then followed by a 1-minute byoyomi.
 In addition, four 1-hour breaks were scheduled throughout the playing session to allow both sides time to eat and rest.
 The game lasted through the night and into the next day and finally finished almost 20 hours after it started when Sugai resigned after Shueso's 144 move.